-- · Follow the process.

-- · Meet the deadlines.
+- Follow the process. - Meet the deadlines.

-- Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+Ask for help if you need it.
+If you have questions or need help at any time, please call Customer Service.
+Or, call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.

-During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
 It checks to see if your planned discharge date is medically appropriate for you.